 For example, this is a cake I created based on a mug design by my favorite local ceramics artist @margaretandbeau.
 She opened her first brick and mortar shop last year (the cutest shop ever) but has since had to close it up indefinitely.
 She has migrated her work onto an online shop in the meantime, and you can check out her beautiful ceramic mugs and more (and even purchase the Cactus Sunrise Mug that this cake is based on) by heading to Cupboard Goods.

-AND PS: I’ll be sharing all of your #CakesForSmallBiz photos on my Instagram and in upcoming blog posts.
-I want to help you spread the word about them by sharing their stories and ways to help.
+AND PS: I’ll be sharing all of your #CakesForSmallBiz photos on my Instagram to help you share their stories and ways to help.

 Whether or not you can make a cake, here are some suggestions for helping the small businesses around you right now: